alabou/bcp-006-01/docs/NMOS With H.264.md

 An example SDP file is provided in the [Examples](../examples/).

+#### Parameter Sets

+The `sprop-parameter-sets` parameter of an SDP transport file MAY contain a collection of out-of-band parameter sets.
+An H.264 stream's current active parameter sets referencing a parameter sets from this collection is said to be using an out-of-band parameter sets.
+Otherwise it is said to be using an in-band parameter sets or it is an invalid stream if the current active parameter sets is not defined.

+The current active parameter sets of an H.264 stream MUST comply with the Flow associated with the Sender and the related parameters of the `fmtp=` attribute of the SDP transport file.

-#### Out-of-band transporting of parameter sets through the SDP transport file
+The current active parameter sets of an H.164 stream MUST comply with the `profile-level-id` declared in the SDP transport file and the `profile` and `level` of the associated Flow.

+The `in_band_parameter_sets` Receiver Capability indicates that a Receiver supports getting additional or updated parameter sets in-band in addition to the out-of-band ones received from the SDP transport file.

+The `multiflow_parameter_sets` Receiver Capability indicates that a Receiver supports decoding an H.264 stream where the current active parameter sets changes dynamically.

+A Receiver SHOULD verify that the current active parameter sets comply with the Receiver's Capabilities, infering the parameters of the `fmtp=` attribute of the SDP transport file from the curent active parameter sets.
+If a Receiver only support out-of-band parameter sets it MUST perform the verification when a Controller PATCH the **/staged** endpoint for activation.
+In this situation, all the out-of-band parameter sets MUST be compliant with the Receiver Capabilities.
+Otherwise if a Receiver supports both out-of-band and in-band parameter sets it MUST perform the verification of the out-of-band parameter sets when a Controller PATCH the **/staged** endpoint for activation and it MUST verify the in-band parameter sets just-in-time as it decodes the stream.
+In this situation, all the out-of-band and in-band parameter sets MUST be compliant withthe Receiver Capabilities.

-The initial active the parameter sets of the `sprop-parameter-sets` parameter of an SDP transport file SHALL comply with the Flow associated with the Sender on activation and the related parameters of the `fmtp=` attribute of the SDP transport file.
-A Sender MAY provide many out-of-band parameter sets in the SDP transport file.
+The active the parameter sets of the `sprop-parameter-sets` parameter of an SDP transport file SHALL comply with the Flow associated with the Sender and the related parameters of the `fmtp=` attribute of the SDP transport file.
+A Sender MAY provide many out-of-band parameter sets in the SDP transport file or none.
+The `multiflow_parameter_sets` capability of a Receiver indicate if it supports the use of multiple active parameter sets.
+If the Sender provides multiple out-of-band parameter sets and the Receiver `multiflow_parameter_sets` capability is not set, it SHALL consider

-As per RFC 6184 the out-of-band parameter sets MUST comply with the profile and level declared in the SDP transport file and the associated Flow.
+As per RFC 6184 the out-of-band parameter sets MUST comply with the `profile-level-id` declared in the SDP transport file and by this specification to the `profile` and `level` of the associated Flow.

 The parameters of the `fmtp=` attribute of the SDP transport file related to the current active parameter sets MAY keep their initial value related to the initial active parameter sets when a Sender's current active parameter sets change after activation among the parameter sets declared in the `sprop-parameter-sets` attribute.
 While swiching among the parameter sets the Sender MUST update the associated Flow to comply with the current active parameter sets.